MarkusIfquil/hematite/README.md

 # configuration
 configuration is set using the `config.toml` file located in your `.config/hematite` folder.
 A default one is provided when hematite is run for the first time.
 ## font
-A font path must be provided in the configuration file.
-For TTF fonts this is usually `/usr/share/fonts/TTF/{font_name}.ttf`.
+FreeSans is used by default due to compatibility, but it is recommended to change it to a different font (for example [Jetbrains Mono Nerd](https://www.nerdfonts.com/).
+For TTF fonts the install path is usually `/usr/share/fonts/TTF/{font_name}.ttf`.
 ## hotkeys
 not all keys are supported by default.
 If you want to use a non-character key then you will have to add it manually in the code.